Denk-Em/kStatistics/README.md

 ```
 ValueError: Undefined variables in expression: ['m[4]']
 ```
-The function is also usable for mom2cum, for example run
+The function is also usable for mom2cum.
+For example run
 ```
 mom2cum(4)
 ```